kitnil/awesome/README.md

 - [commitlint](https://github.com/conventional-changelog/commitlint) - 📓 Lint commit messages
 - [gdbgui](https://github.com/cs01/gdbgui) - Browser-based frontend to gdb (gnu debugger).
 Add breakpoints, view the stack, visualize data structures, and more in C, C++, Go, Rust, and Fortran.
 Run gdbgui from the terminal and a new tab will open in your browser.
 - [shellshape](https://github.com/timbertson/shellshape) - tiling window manager extension for gnome-shell
-- [Cookie-AutoDelete](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete) - Firefox and Chrome WebExtension/Addon that deletes cookies as soon as the tab closes, domain changes, browser restarts, or a combination of those events.
+- [Cookie-AutoDelete](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete) - Firefox and Chrome WebExtension that deletes cookies and other browsing site data as soon as the tab closes, domain changes, browser restarts, or a combination of those events.
 - [stylebot](https://github.com/ankit/stylebot) - Change the appearance of the web instantly
 - [academic-bloggers-toolkit](https://github.com/dsifford/academic-bloggers-toolkit) - WordPress plugin providing an all-in-one solution for effective academic blogging.
 - [pixi.js](https://github.com/pixijs/pixi.js) - The HTML5 Creation Engine: Create beautiful digital content with the fastest, most flexible 2D WebGL renderer.